boratsc/SUSFuckr/README.md

 - Manage, install, and bundle multiple mods for *Among Us*
 - Install additional DLL files to extend the game's functionality
 - Manage configuration files for mods like *Town of Us*
-- A collection of tools for organizing games and hosting sessions
 - Support for lobbies with more than 15 players
 - Clean, user-friendly interface